elusiveunit/lucid-toolbox/doc/markdown/lucid-post-type.md

 ## Changelog

+### 1.1.2: Aug 25, 2013

+* Tweak: Check the post type name before registering and trigger errors if it's invalid.

 ### 1.1.1: May 22, 2013

 * Tweak: Register post type in the constructor, allowing the user to choose the hook.